ChrisToppingAU/ALMaSS_Osmia_model_documentations/docs/Osmia_MIDox_Complete.md

 - **Section 8** (Implementation Discussion): Design trade-offs, limitations, and future directions
 - **Section 9** (Documentation Access): Links to interactive documentation and archived code

-Throughout, we use Doxygen `@ref` tags (e.g., @ref Osmia_Female) to link narrative text to specific code elements.
+Throughout, we use Doxygen `@ref` tags (e.g., [Osmia_Female](@ref Osmia_Female)) to link narrative text to specific code elements.
 These hyperlinks function in the HTML version, allowing readers to navigate seamlessly between conceptual explanation and implementation detail.

 ---